 Ophthalmologist, Optometrist, and Optician: Which Does What?

 Buying glasses or contacts requires the services of an ophthalmologist, optometrist, or optician.
 If you’re like most of us, you can’t remember which of these “three Os” does what, even if you’ve been told a dozen times.
-So here it is again.
+So here it is again:

 Unlike the other two types of specialists, opticians are not required to have extensive training.
 To be licensed in Massachusetts, an optician must be certified by the American Board of Opticianry, which requires them to pass an examination.
 Opticians are not allowed to prescribe, but they fit, supply, and adjust eyeglasses and sometimes contact lenses prescribed by an ophthalmologist or optometrist.
-A few opticians grind eyeglass lenses to the correct prescription, but most purchase lenses from a wholesaler and then fit them into the frame.
+Some opticians grind eyeglass lenses to the correct prescription, but most purchase lenses from a wholesaler and then fit them into the frame.